akashe/YoutubeSummarizer/README.md

 ### Obtain your OpenAI API key
 This application uses OpenAI models.
 To use the app, you need an API key.
 Click [here](https://www.maisieai.com/help/how-to-get-an-openai-api-key-for-chatgpt) to learn how to create your OpenAI API key.

-### Choosing between GPT4 and GPT3.5:

-The summarization quality is significantly influenced by the Language Learning Model (LLM) choice:

-- GPT3.5 provides you with fast but succinct information.
-- For a more comprehensive and detailed summary, resort to GPT-4.
-- Chatbot by default uses latest GPT-4 variant.

 ### Steps to Run the App Locally